patricklam/plam.new-webpage/content/top/nz-places.md

 * [Serious Fun Riverboarding](https://www.riverboarding.co.nz/) (March 2020): pretty intense whitewater experience.
 * [Te Ara Wānaka Boardwalk](https://enviroscope.co.nz/wanaka-boardwalk/) (December 2022, [pics](https://gallery.patricklam.ca/index.php?/category/1625)): best spot in the country to see grebes nesting, and if lucky, baby grebes around Christmas.
-* [Arrowtown](***) (March 2024): Small town near Queenstown (easy detour on way to Wānaka) with old Chinese settlement.
+* [Arrowtown](https://www.arrowtown.com/) (March 2024): Small town near Queenstown (easy detour on way to Wānaka) with old Chinese settlement.
 Learn a bit about gold rush life for Chinese migrants.
 Why so many settlers from Canton in both NZ and Montreal?
-* [Around the Basin Mountain Bike Tours: Queenstown to Gibbston Valley](https://www.aroundthebasin.co.nz/product/queenstown-to-gibbston-valley/) (May 2024): Type I fun according to MP, especially on an ebike.
+* [Around the Basin Mountain Bike Tours: Queenstown to Gibbston Valley](https://www.aroundthebasin.co.nz/product/queenstown-to-gibbston-valley/) (May 2024, [[pics](https://gallery.patricklam.ca/index.php?/category/1889)], [writeup](https://patricklam.ca/post/20240607-chc-queenstown-doubtful-sound/#queenstown-trails-biking-to-gibbstown-may-20)): Type I fun according to MP, especially on an ebike.
 Felt a bit harder on a non-ebike, with 45km of biking (not far!) and 300m of elevation gain (shouldn't be *that* much).
 Scenic, and pretty fancy wineries.
 Arrowtown probably feels like more of a place.
+* [Doubtful Sound Overnight Cruise by Real Journeys](https://www.realnz.com/en/experiences/overnight-cruises/doubtful-sound-overnight-cruises/) (May 2024, [writeup](https://patricklam.ca/post/20240607-chc-queenstown-doubtful-sound/#doubtful-sound-two-nights-may-24-to-26)): Usually 1 night but in May there is less demand and shorter days.
+Comfortable small vessel with excellent food, many views of Doubtful Sound, and hopefully some dolphins, seals, and albatrosses (we won on all 3).
+Kayaking/tender ride available.

 ### Christchurch
 * [Christchurch Tram](https://www.christchurchattractions.nz/christchurch-tram/) (October 2022): Not transit.
 It does a 4km loop in 50 minutes with commentary along the way.
 I guess I'd do it once, but not really again.
 Now, if only there was actual rail transit in Christchurch again.